LinguistDeveloper/clarive/docs/en/getting-started/login.markdown

 ---
 title: Login
 index: 100
-icon: user.gif
+icon: user
 ---

-Before you can log in to Clarive, your Clarive Administrator must add you as a User of Clarive.
+Before you can log in to Clarive, your [Clarive Administrator](admin/user) must add you as a User of Clarive.
 Your Clarive Administrator will then notify you of your login information consisting of:

-- **Username**

-The username is not case-sensitive.
+- **Username**: The username is not case-sensitive.

-- **Password**

-The password is always case-sensitive.
+- **Password**: The password is always case-sensitive.

 You can easily change your password from your user preferences page.